wenwei202/caffe/examples/cifar10/readme.md

 ```

 ## Notes
-Please explore the hyperparameters of weight decays (by group lasso regularizations) to make the trade-off between accuracy and sparsity.
+1. Please explore the hyperparameters of weight decays (by group lasso regularizations) to make the trade-off between accuracy and sparsity.
 Examples above are good start points.
+2. Ignore the huge "Total regularization terms".
+This is because the internal parameters of Scale layer of Batch Normalization layer are summed.